 by Leslie Farin

-I was a fan of Mary Lou Retton’s long before I attended the 4word 2021 Virtual Gala this past Saturday night.
+I remember Mary Lou Retton well and was a huge fan long before I attended the 4word 2021 Virtual Gala this past Saturday night.
 However, after listening to her interview with Molly Fletcher, who you may know as the first female sports agent, I love her even more.
 Standing tall at only 4’9″, she’s a powerhouse in a tiny body.

-I vividly remember Mary Lou Retton’s performance in the 1984 summer Olympics in Los Angeles.
+I vividly remember Mary Lou Retton’s performance in the 1984 Summer Olympics in Los Angeles.
 There, she became the first American woman to win the all-around gold medal in an Olympic Games, then went on to win four additional medals, two silvers and two bronzes.
 Catapulted to fame at only 16 years old, she became one of the most popular athletes in the United States overnight.
 Sports Illustrated named her the Sportswoman of the Year that same year, and she was the first female athlete to appear on a Wheaties box.
 Later she was inducted into the Gymnastics Hall of Fame.

 I was a gymnast too.
-Just to be clear though, my talent did not compare to Mary Lou’s in any way, shape or form.
-Still, I made the varsity gymnastics team in high school, and loved every minute of it.
+Just to be clear though, my talent did not compare to Mary Lou’s in any way, shape, or form.
+Still, I made the varsity gymnastics team in high school and loved every minute of it.
 Throughout the 1984 games, I watched the gymnastic performances obsessively, particularly enamored with Mary Lou Retton.